larrystevenwise/uda-plugin/README.md

 # uda-plugin
 Automatically exported from code.google.com/p/uda-plugin

-This git repo contans an export of code.google.com/p/uda-plugin with changes added to support cxgb4/iWARP.
+This git repo contains an export of code.google.com/p/uda-plugin with changes added to support cxgb4/iWARP.

 To build the libuda rpm:
 cd <pathto>/uda-plugin/build